UC Berkeley Anchor House Dormitory

 Anchor House is a transformative dormitory project that sets a new standard for student residential living.
 Located just one block from UC Berkeley's campus and three blocks from the Berkeley BART station, the mixed-use dormitory is designed and programmed to help the University's transfer students thrive academically, socially, and culturally.

-MA designed the dormitory as a transition between traditional university-style neoclassical architecture and Berkeley’s eclectic downtown fabric.
+The dormitory's design serves as a transition between traditional university-style neoclassical architecture and Berkeley’s eclectic downtown fabric.
 Charcoal-hued hand-laid Interstate Brick is found on the building’s base, beginning at ground level and continuing toward internal courtyard areas.
 Floors four through twelve feature a lighter, warm gray brick, alongside a metal grid expression.
 Floors thirteen and fourteen have a dark, metal two-story single bay expression.

 "This project was about so much more than adding a contextual building to Berkeley's evolving skyline.
 Our ambition for Anchor House was to create a place of community and belonging.
 A place where students would feel safe, inspired, and supported."
 Morris Adjmi